thenamangoyal/RISC-Simulator/README.md

 Design Doc:
 -----------

-To design a Simple RISC Simulator in C++.
+To design a Functional and Pipeline Simulator for simple RISC processor.
+It takes an Assembly Program converted to Instruction MEM File in Simple RISC language, an adapted version of RISC instruction set architecture designed by Dr. Smruti Ranjan Sarangi, IIT Delhi.

-For understanding Simple RISC Language refer "Computer Organisation and Architecture" book by Dr. Sarangi, IITD.
+For understanding Simple RISC Language refer "Computer Organisation and Architecture" book by Dr. Sarangi, IIT Delhi.
 Link http://www.cse.iitd.ac.in/~srsarangi/archbooksoft.html

 FLOW DIAGRAM